zaproxy/zaproxy-website/site/content/docs/desktop/addons/active-scan-rules/_index.md

 # Active Scan Rules

-The following release quality active scan rules are included in this add-on:
+The following release status active scan rules are included in this add-on:

 ## .htaccess Information Leak